MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/app-icon-badging-for-your-app.md

 ### Example

-The following is an example of a payload:
+The following code is an example of the payload:

 # [C#](#tab/csharp)